Spotted lanternfly: Host associations

 L. delicatula feeds on woody and nonwoody plants, piercing the phloem tissue of foliage and stems with specialized mouthparts, and sucking the sap; it does not eat the fruit or the leaves per se.
 The sugary waste fluid they produce can coat leaves and stems, which encourages mold growth and can impede photosynthesis.
 Lycorma delicatula feed on sap from the trunk or branches of their host plants; because they can appear in such large numbers on a single plant, they can directly cause substantial damage to, and effectively kill parts or the whole of the host.

 L. delicatula also indirectly affects the health and productivity of their hosts and nearby plants through the production of large amounts of honeydew, the lanternfly's sugary secretions of excess waste and sap, as well as by leaving feeding scars in the host plant's branches that continue to drip sap.
 The accumulation of this thick honeydew and tree sap on leaves below the host plant canopy can lower plants' photosynthetic potential and affect their health; this reduction is even more pronounced by the possible growth of molds over the sugary compound, which further limits light available to affected plants.
 The accumulation of sap and honeydew also attracts many species of ants, bees, and wasps; infestations of L. delicatula may thus be hinted at by unusual amounts of molds or stinging insects around specific plants.
+Bees often use spotted lanternfly honeydew to produce late-season honey.

 Life cycle

-Beginning in late April to early May, nymphs hatch from their egg cases.
+Nymphs typically hatch from their egg cases starting in late April or early May, marking the beginning of the lanternfly's developmental stages.
 A nymph passes through several immature stages, all of which are wingless.
 In the first instar, it is black with white spots.
 Later instars have red patches in addition to the white spots.
 The final nymphal instar has red wing pads and a red upper body, before molting to the adult form, with a black head and grayish wings with black spots.
 Nymphs hop or crawl to search for plants on which to feed.
 Young nymphs (first through third instars) appear to have a wider host range early on, which narrows as they grow older.
 Though lanternflies have been recorded feeding on several herbaceous plants, this is most likely due to early-instar nymphs climbing or falling onto these plants; late-instar nymphs and adult lanternflies have no reliable association with herbaceous plants.

 As early as July, adults can be seen, and they mate and lay eggs from late September through the onset of winter.
 During mating periods, spotted lanternflies will perform migratory flights.
 During these migrations, adult L. delicatula will perform a brief courtship and copulation which will last for up to 4 hours.
-In their native Indomalayan habitat, they lay their eggs preferably on tree of heaven (A. altissima), which has toxic metabolites, and is an introduced invasive tree in North America.
+In their native Indomalayan habitat, they lay their eggs preferably on tree of heaven (A. altissima), which is a poisonous invasive species.
 This host choice is thought to have evolved as a mechanism of protection from natural enemies.